Dmitri-Sintsov/django-jinja-knockout/docs/macros.rst

     {% endcall %}

-Resulting html will have two form submit buttons, one is automatically generated with submit ``url('project_update', ...)``, another is manually inserted with submit ``url('project_postpone', ...)``.
-Different Django views may be called from the same form with inline formsets, depending on which html button is pressed.
+Resulting html will have two form submit buttons:

+* one is automatically generated with submit ``url('project_update', ...)``
+* another is manually inserted with submit ``url('project_postpone', ...)``

+Different views may be called from the same Django AJAX form with inline formsets, depending on which html button is pressed.

 The following example will insert total project read-only "form" (see :doc:`forms`) extra cost columns after the end of rendering related ``projectmember_set`` inline formset::